Wholphin

-A wholphin (portmanteau of whale + dolphin) is an extremely rare cetacean hybrid born from a mating of a female common bottlenose dolphin (Tursiops truncatus) with a male false killer whale (Pseudorca crassidens).
-The name implies a hybrid of whale and dolphin, although taxonomically, both are within the oceanic dolphin family, which is within the toothed whale parvorder.
+A wholphin (portmanteau of whale and dolphin) is an extremely rare cetacean hybrid born from a mating of a female common bottlenose dolphin (Tursiops truncatus) with a male false killer whale (Pseudorca crassidens).
+The name implies a hybrid of whale and dolphin, though taxonomically, both are in the oceanic dolphin family, which is in the toothed whale clade.
+This type of hybrid was considered unexpected given the sometimes extreme size difference between a female common bottlenose dolphin (typically 2 meters long and 300 kilograms) and a male false killer whale (over 5 meters long and over 1,800 kg).
 Wholphins have been born in captivity and have also been reported in the wild.

+Wholphins also exhibit physical and behavioural characteristics intermediate between those of their parent species.
+While much larger than most dolphins, the wholphin becomes an exceptional example of hybrid vigour.

 Examples

 The first recorded wholphin was born in a Tokyo SeaWorld in 1981; he died after 200 days.